cairo-book/cairo-book/src/ch02-06-common-collections.md

 fn main() -> u128 {
     let mut arr = ArrayTrait::<u128>::new();
     arr.append(100);
-    let index_to_access = 1; // Change this value to see different results, what would happen if the index doesn't exist ? match arr.get(index_to_access) {
+    let index_to_access = 1; // Change this value to see different results, what would happen if the index doesn't exist? match arr.get(index_to_access) {
         Option::Some(x) => {
             *x.unbox()